projectsilence/silence/README.md

 Local encryption laws may apply.
 Please check and abide by the laws setout by your country.
 Moral laws also apply, please use this service for good and do no harm.
 I am not liable for your choices.

-Silence is still in an open beta, if you find any bugs or have any questions please contact me at finlay.business@proton.me
+Silence is still in an open beta, and is a proof of concept.
+If you find any bugs or have any questions please contact me at finlay.business@proton.me

 Thank you.